How to establish a good reward system for kids

 In this guide, we will briefly go through some common types of rewards, advantages & disadvantages, and how to establish a good reward system that works.

-What is a reward system?
+What is a reward system for kids?

 A reward system is a disciplinary approach that parents sometimes use to replace negative behavior with positive behavior.